RealVNC logomark

 Assessing the security of remote access solutions

-- Test the access control and user management: Evaluate the granularity of access controls, and if user management allows for role-based access controls, multiple permission settings, and activity logging monitoring based on IP addresses.
+• Test the access control and user management: Evaluate the granularity of access controls, and if user management allows for role-based access controls, multiple permission settings, and session logging monitoring based on IP addresses.

 RealVNC Connect is tailored for those who place a premium on digital safety and seek a secure, dependable remote access solution.
 The company created an environment where flexibility in access does not compromise on supreme security.
 Let’s explore why RealVNC is a solid alternative to TeamViewer.